-The existing grade of any road shall be compacted to an acceptable level meeting the Performance Standard or replaced and compacted with suitable material, if necessary, and the sub-base, base, and pavement layers selected so as to provide sufficient bearing capacity to withstand the intended traffic and use.
+The existing grade of any road shall be compacted to an acceptable level specified by the engineer of record or replaced and compacted with suitable material, if necessary, and the sub-base, base, and pavement layers selected so as to provide sufficient bearing capacity to withstand the intended traffic and use.
 Roads shall comply with AASHTO requirements.
 Road surfaces for the Project Site shall be designed based on the recommendations from the final geotechnical report and the engineer of record.